Menu

 Category cover

-Buying guide for Best ceiling fans
+Buying guide for best ceiling fans

 Ceiling fans are ideal alternatives to expensive air conditioners.
-Not only are fans more energy efficient, they’re usually more attractive than AC units.
+Not only are fans more energy efficient, but they’re also usually more attractive than AC units.
 They also circulate air effectively to cool down your home.
 The right type of ceiling fan can even keep your home warm — and heating costs down — in the winter, making it more versatile than an air conditioner, too.
 But shopping for a ceiling fan can be tough.
 With so many options on the market, how do you choose the right model for you?

 Did you know?
 The first electrically powered ceiling fan was invented in 1882.